Canada police set to end siege of capital by protesters fighting COVID measures | Politics

 Canada police set to end siege of capital by protesters fighting COVID measures

-Previous chief Peter Sloly quit this week amid residents' fury about what they saw as police inaction.
-The truckers' protests started against vaccine mandates for cross-border drivers, a measure in place in the United States, too.
+The Members of Parliament were scheduled to debate on the Emergencies Act, which needs to be approved by parliament within a week of announcement.
+The truckers' protests started as something against vaccine mandates for cross-border drivers, a measure in place in the United States, too.

 - Country: